Ivo-Evans/sequential-migrate/docs/enums/COMMAND.md

 No arguments.

 Initialises the framework by creating the required files in the `migration` folder at the root of your project.
+The framework is initialised with a minimal example for Postgres which can be customised to your needs.

 ```
 migration/